King County’s kids aren’t getting outside, new report shows. Here are the systemic reasons why.

 King County gets an overall ‘D’ grade in “getting kids active through sports, play and outdoor recreation.”
 Twenty-two percent of boys and 16% of girls are getting 60 minutes of play per day.
 On average, King County youth are getting the recommended amount of activity 4.18 days per week, while those whose families don’t speak English in the home average 3.65, while less affluent children average 3.68.

 Rather than a crisis, Casey Sixkiller, the county’s chief operating officer, sees an opportunity.
-The county has provided $2.4 million for 36 programs this year through the Youth and Amateur Sports Grant.
-It has already seen success with programs such as Trailhead Direct, which expanded this year to connect hikers to nine trailheads using public transit.
+The county has already seen success with programs such as Trailhead Direct, which expanded this year to connect hikers to nine trailheads using public transit.
+And it has provided $2.4 million for 36 other programs this year through the Youth and Amateur Sports Grant (YASG).

 “The tragedy here would be if we took the report and didn’t build on the foundation that we’ve already laid, and take the opportunity where people want to collaborate and work together,” Sixkiller said.
 “We want to make sure we leverage this moment.”